Shilpa-73/react-demo/README.md

 ## Getting Started

-First run the backend server from the given repository, that server will be run on `http://localhost:3001`
+1 First run the backend server from the given repository, that server will be run on `http://localhost:3001`

+2 Install the front-end dependencies using command `yarn`

-First, run the development server:
+3  First, run the development server:

 ```bash
 npm run dev